-The Riverside County Probation Department (RCP) developed and maintains an in-house client management system which collects information on youth who receive services through the department.
-This system is frequently updated to ensure it is current with all law changes for data-collection and program measurement.
-The system electronically interfaces with several other systems including, but not limited to the following:
+The Riverside County Probation Department (RCP) recently acquired a new client management system which collects information on youth who receive services through the department.
+The transition into the new system is still underway, but it will have the capacity for data-collection and internal program measurement.